-A foreigner navigating Indonesian property law for the first time may well feel overwhelmed – ownership laws in Indonesia will almost certainly differ immensely from the foreigner’s home country.
-With the right advice however the process does not have to be stressful and we are happy to advise on the most suitable and secure form of ownership for you.
+A foreigner navigating Indonesian property law for the first time may feel overwhelmed – ownership laws in Indonesia will almost certainly differ from the foreigner’s home country.
+With the right advice, however, the process does not have to be stressful.
+We are happy to advise you on the most suitable and secure form of ownership that is right for you.

 Below is a very basic overview of the most common forms of ownership.

 Freehold title is the strongest form of ownership.
 The Freehold title may only be held by Indonesian citizens, or by Indonesian legal entities controlled by Indonesian citizens.
 A foreign individual cannot hold a freehold title in their name.

 All Indonesian companies, including foreign investment companies, cannot hold a Hak Milik title over land and so use other titles such as Hak Guna Bangunan.

 The purchase of a leasehold property is very straightforward with the lease being in the name of the foreigner or Lessee.
 Lease periods vary in length however it is common for an option to extend for a designated period of time to be agreed in advance.